millipz/nc-de-deliverance-project/README.md

 |dim_currency|
 |dim_counterparty|

-However, for your minimum viable product you need only populate the following:
+However, for your minimum viable product, you need only populate the following:
 |tablename|
 |---------|
 |fact_sales_order|